Tijuana residents grapple with migrant crisis

 “They don’t want to do anything, instead they’re making demands,” said David Mendez, 20, who lives near El Barretal.
 “They need to return to their own cities.”

-His neighbor Irma Garcia, 54, told the Review-Journal that she’s concerned about crime.
+His neighbor Irma Garcia, 54, said she’s concerned about crime.
 “They need to respect the law of the countries where they go.”

 Martinez was blunter: “Some of them came to work, some of them came to rob.”